Scott Smith (Arizona politician): Mayor of Mesa (2008–2014)

 Smith played a role in the Air Force Research Lab (AFRL) agreement, which allows Mesa to lease the facility and eventually own it while maintaining its highly classified status.
 The AFRL site is the only such secured facility in Arizona and is one of just a handful in the United States.

 In January 2011 Smith unveiled iMesa, an improvement effort where residents submit, vote and comment on ideas for the community.

 Smith was unopposed in his election for a second four-year term on August 28, 2012.
 His second term of office would have run from January 22, 2013 to January 23, 2017.
 Smith was term limited.
 Smith resigned April 16, 2014, before the end of his term, in order to run for governor.

 He was president of the United States Conference of Mayors (USCM).
 He was the first Arizona mayor to serve as president of the organization.

 The Wall Street Journal, Politico and The Arizona Republic have run op-ed pieces about the national debt crisis co-authored by Smith, then USCM president Antonio Villaraigosa and USCM vice president Michael Nutter.
 Smith has also been featured on Bloomberg Television, Andrea Mitchell Reports, CNBC's The Kudlow Report and in The Washington Post.

 2014 election for governor

 Smith announced that he would run for Governor of Arizona on January 9, 2014.
 During the campaign, Smith was endorsed by Governor Jan Brewer on August 6, 2014, ahead of the Republican primary.
 While a gubernatorial candidate, Smith faced accusations from fellow Republicans that he was insufficiently conservative, due to his support for Medicaid expansion and Common Core education standards.
 In the end, Smith placed second to Doug Ducey in the Republican gubernatorial primary.

+2024 election for Mesa Mayor

+In early 2023, Smith was considering returning to politics and running for the open Mesa Mayor position in 2024.
+Smith announced his candidacy on February 11, 2024.
+He faced opponent Mark Freeman but was narrowly defeated in the runoff.